-Infertility, a term which has been long associated with woman only, has now under better scope of evaluation, investigations and under wider perspective has brouqht males also in the picture.
+Infertility, a term which has been long associated with woman only, has now under better scope of evaluation, investigations and under wider perspective has brouqht males in also in the picture.
 Male infertility which has always been under diagnosed in previous years, is now showing an increasing trend and has reached upto 4006 of the infertility cases.
 This increase is partly apparent- due to better scope of evaluation. and partly real- due to many factors such as-

 - Change in lifestyle and dietary habits